-- For dry, brittle skin you can make improvements yourself through care measures and applying cream. - In case of moist skin through sweating, rinse your feet several times a day and wear fresh cotton socks or stockings every day. - remove it carefully with a pumice stone.
+- For dry, brittle skin you can make improvements yourself through care measures and applying cream. - In case of moist skin through sweating, rinse your feet several times a day and wear fresh cotton socks or stockings every day. - In case of slight horny skin development, remove it carefully with a pumice stone.
 Never use a metal file or horny skin plaster! - For strong horny skin development and corns, professional foot care by a pedicurist with additional qualifications for "diabetic foot" is recommended.
 Discuss this during the next appointment with your doctor! - If you have blisters, wounds or injuries, use sterile compresses and consult your doctor without delay - even if you have no pain!
 Walk as little as possible until the wound has healed.
 Help necessary outings using special pressure-relieving shoes.